rngtang/Telephone-Assistant/README.md

 You should now be able to verbally ask questions and recieve answers about anything related to the Co-Lab!
 Please note that as the current program is being run on a free trial of OpenAI, the number of questions you can ask at one time is limited.

 ### Optional: Testing just AzureAI Speech
 To test just the AzureAI Speech (speech-to-text and text-to-spech), make sure the microphone and speaker are both set up (as described above).
-Here, the Question Answering is implemented through AzureAI's Language service, not OpenAI.
+Here, the Question Answering is implemented through AzureAI's Language service, not the Bot.
 As a result, the answers generated are not very flexible or complete, as described in "Part 1: Azure AI Speech".

 To run the program, use the following command:
 ```